sa6mwa/prokope/README.md

       higher command, company vision, larger mission, overarching OKR, etc)
    2. Mission (a sentence or short paragraph)
-   3. Execution (*Course Of Action* from the RPM activity)
+   3. Execution (*Course Of Action* from the RPM activity).
+The bigger team is preferably devided into sub-group sections of at least two people each where each sub-group probably works on one part of the COA (vertically) or one horizontal *slice* or sub-system/sub-task of the COA.
+In the military the leader is usually the one who assigns the sub-tasks to sub-groups, but self-organization should be preferred.
+Having a facilitator coach this activity is recommended, unless you are in a very well developed team
-   4. Administration/Logistics (relevant if there are acquisitions or ordering to be made, travel, expenses, etc)
+   4. Administration/Logistics (relevant if there are acquisitions or ordering to be made of e.g servers, services, travel, etc)
    5. Command/Communications (top-level command, who the *customer* is, how to communicate within the team, but more importantly, how to communicate with the *customer*, etc)
-6. EXE: Communicate the team's *intention* to the *senior commander*, customer, etc by summarizing the Course Of Action, then execute, reflect, learn, iterate (fast-tracked SAC > RPM > PRE > EXE > AAR)
+6. **EXE**: Communicate the team's *intention* to the *senior commander*, customer, etc by summarizing the Course Of Action, then execute, reflect, learn, iterate (fast-tracked SAC > RPM > PRE > EXE > AAR)
-7. AAR: After Action Review (retrospective) of the whole task.
+7. **AAR**: After Action Review (retrospective) of the whole task/mission.
 Save the answers somehow for a future review where refined versions of the actions are tasked to a team or sub-team to attempt to implement.
 The final AAR should include any sub-AAR the team or sub-team has performed along the way (an AAR can be performed after completing a subtask, after each day, etc)
    1. What was supposed to happen? (the plan or the course of action of the subtask, etc)
    2. What happened?
    3. Why did it happen? (tip: recursively ask *why?*)
    4. What can we do next time?

+The goal is to perform this routine intuitively without elaborate process adherance.
+It's the dialogue-based learning process that is most important, not which cermonies are performed when or where.
+Using the reflective tools in the routine on a team-level allows the team-members to be more situationally aware of changes, unconfirmed assumptions and biases in order to make timely adaptations early to a potential new reality (i.e *"be agile"*).

+The more formal Five Paragraph Order following the Recognitional Planning Model is supposed to establish a shared understanding of the task at hand and in which way to solve it by *rehearsing* a story in mainly three stages (*initially, thereafter and finally*).
+The 5PO also contains out-of-band information such as who is to arrange deploy-pizza and beer after successfully shipping the software (just kidding), which cost-center to bill, who the customer is and how to communicate with him/her.

+Execution is to be iterative with concurrently running inner-loops (each sub-team solving sub-tasks) within the whole routine which is also an inner-loop in the big picture.
+Execution is basically `ISRPFEA` run recursively.
+The sub-team would calibrate their situation awareness (could be a daily stand-up, or something else).
+The SAC serves a similar purpose of how a commander's order to *repeat* i.e *collate* (in his/her own words) the order given confirming the subordinate has understood it, a very good practice helping keep common-ground intact and facilitate shared understanding.
+This followed by a quick RPM (understanding the task, formulate a COA - course of action), a quick PRE-mortem (how did the COA fail?), short 5PO (e.g agree when to take breaks, lunch, other logistics, etc), and execute the inner-COA.
+Each sub-group should perform an After Action Review when the task or sub-task is completed.

+Wait, this is too complicated!

+What if I told you that many platoon or squad-level planning-sessions, 5POs and AARs are done verbally or using anchor-points on a small piece of paper?
+There is a reason the naturalistic decision-making research by Gary Klein et al is utilized and referenced in `ISRPFEA`.

+The *routine* is supposed to be recursive, meaning a mission can have sub-tasks and sub-sub-tasks hooked into the main task or mission, similar to how OKRs are intended to be used.
+Each stage or phase in the Course Of Action can be illustrated as an actual Story Map where each subtasked team can visually see where they fit in into the bigger picture.
+None of this is new, it's how most or probably all western defense forces around the world structure their planning and is probably the most intuitive approach in modern software development.
+The origin of this type of planning is - as previsouly stated - nearly 200 years old from after the Prussian Army reformed it's doctrine and most western defence forces adopted it.

+## Jira Issues

+No, not issues in Jira, but issues *with* Jira.
+The philosophy - or at least recommendation - with `ISRPFEA` is to never ever assign a task to a single individual as all work is supposed to be team efforts.
+There are ways to add additional assignees to an issue, but still always with a *main* assignee.
+Ideas around this would be to color-code each sub-group (*team blue, red hats, agent oranges, pink floyds, red barons, yellow subroutine*, etc) and not assign any task to any assignee in Jira in the Scrum or Kanban board.
+Colors on cards can be assigned to JQL queries or you can use colored labels.
+You may need to add fields to show on the cards in your board.

+Why?
+There is no smaller unit in `ISRPFEA` than a pair.
+Obviously, I have taken that rule from the Swedish Armed Forces (*stridspar*, meaning *combat pair*).
+In the US Army, I believe the smallest unit is a *fire team* of 3-5 soldiers.
+A pair is probably ideal for - as the name suggests - pair-programming, which is encouraged in this approach, but 3 developers could be more ideal for other tasks.

 ## Orientation